 About a year after that, I learned my husband was a serial womanizer and had slept with just about every woman I worked with.
 One day, I sat in a room with the woman who had accused him of sexual harassment.
 I apologized to her for not believing her.
 I asked her to tell me what had happened.
 And as she described to me in graphic detail of the various (and numerous) incidences, I knew she was telling the truth.
 The things she described sounded precisely like the things my husband had, at one time or another, said and done to me.

-Now, it is rare that I judge anyone who has been victimized by a co-worker or a boss.
+Because of this up close and personal experience with a victim of sexual harassment (and having been one myself — but not realizing it because it was commonplace in the workforce), it is rare that I judge anyone who has been victimized by a co-worker or a boss.
 I don’t jump to hasty conclusions.
 I don’t pick sides without facts.
 I understand that, as women, we’ve had to hurdle lots of obstacles to stake our claim in this world.
 And we continue to do so.
 Add to that being a black woman, and the stakes are even higher.

 So I say again thank God and hallelujah for evolution, growth, and the ability to re-calibrate our thought-processes.
 Anita Hill was a hero to stand up against the Washington political machine and I applaud her courage.
 Our younger sisters have no idea that it is because of her bravery that we have zero tolerance for sexual harassment in the work place.
 Don’t get me wrong, I know it still goes on, but at least we now have laws that allow us to take action and have a chance at justice and reparations.